SandorGyorfi/Milestone1_CI/README.md

  ## Credits

- - For all the contents handled to me by Olivia Magyars parents and permission recieved by them as well.
+ - For all the contents handled to me by Olivia Magyars legal guardian and permission recieved by them as well.

 ### Pictures:
   [Hauser picture](assets/images/hauser01.jpg) - All the legal rights owned by Hauser https://hauserofficial.com/, permission to use recieved.